 The firm provides free off-site backup emergency child care to all employees, and has a devoted room for nursing mothers and other personal uses.

-Meeting every other month, the group is an internal resource for its members to address career growth issues through peer networking and interaction with senior partners of diverse backgrounds.
+The Attorneys of Color Affinity Group is an internal resource for its members to address career growth issues through peer networking and interaction with senior partners of diverse backgrounds.
 With the understanding that cultural differences can affect both perceptions and realities in any workplace, the opportunity for young lawyers to consult with those who have dealt with such differences in the past has proved invaluable.

-Members actively support minority law students in a number of ways, including:
+The affinity group organizes a variety of internal networking events, and members actively support law students in a number of ways, including:

 • Sponsoring mock interview programs and resume review workshops

-• Sponsoring minority law student association events
+• Sponsoring law student association events

 The firm has an active LGBTQ Affinity Group and provides generous benefits to its employees without regard to sexual orientation or gender identity.
+Our LGBTQ Affinity Group sponsor social events and designs programming in collaboration with the Diversity & Inclusion team.

 Kramer Levin has dedicated thousands of hours to pro bono LGBTQ-related matters.
 The firm served as co-counsel with Lambda Legal in the New York State marriage equality cases and has filed amicus briefs in the DaleLawrenceWindsor and Perry cases as well as more recent marriage equality cases.
 In 2010, the firm was co-counsel with the ACLU in McMillen v.
 Itawamba County School District, a case in Mississippi brought on behalf of an openly lesbian student who was denied the right to attend her high school prom with her girlfriend as her date and wearing her attire of choice, a tuxedo.
 Earlier, the firm represented the lesbian survivor of a Sept.
 11 victim in obtaining her fair share of the Victims’ Compensation Fund award.

-Litigation partner Jeffrey S. Trachtman was honored in June 2014 by the LGBT Rights Committee of the New York City Bar Association for his pro bono service to the LGBT community.
+• Litigation partner Jeffrey S. Trachtman was honored in June 2014 by the LGBT Rights Committee of the New York City Bar Association for his pro bono service to the LGBT community.

 As a means of advancing our firm culture and celebrating Disability Pride Month 2022, the firm launched an affinity group for employees with disabilities.
 All Kramer Levin employees both attorneys and staff) who identify as having a disability (whether physical or mental, chronic or temporary) are encouraged to join.
 This affinity group allows employees with disabilities to connect and share with one another.